U.S. Navy Chief Petty Officer Belinkie supports the 58th Presidential Inauguration

-U.S. Navy Chief Petty Officer Michael Belinkie, a Richmond, Virginia native, joined the Joint Task Force - National Capital Region (JTF-NCR) in support of the 58th Presidential Inauguration, which will take place Jan.
+WASHINGTON – U.S. Navy Chief Petty Officer Michael Belinkie, a Richmond, Virginia native, joined the Joint Task Force - National Capital Region (JTF-NCR) in support of the 58th Presidential Inauguration, which will take place Jan.
 20, 2017.
 The task force is charged with coordinating all military ceremonial support for the inaugural period.
-As a joint service committee, it includes members from all branches of the United States Armed Forces, including Reserve and National Guard components.
+As a joint service committee, it includes members from all branches of the U.S. Armed Forces, including Reserve and National Guard components.

 |Date Taken: